cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 | Vote verification (per vote)    | 161 μs |
 | Aggregation time                |   5 ms |
 | Verification time (certificate) |  15 ms |

+#### Memory

+A node is expected to need to keep the following data in memory:

+* *Votes for the latest voting round:* For a committee size of 1000 and individual vote size of 700 bytes, that amounts to 700 kB.
+* *Cached certificates for voting rounds up to settlement depth, for fast delivery to downstream nodes:* With a boost of 10/certificate, settlement depth would be in the order of 216 blocks, or 4320 seconds, which represent about 10 rounds of 400 slots.
+Each certificate weighing 50 kB, that's another 500 kB of data a node would need to cache in memory.

+Thus, Peras should not have any significant impact on the memory requirements of a node.

+> [!CAUTION]
+> The remainder of this document is subject to heavy revision.

 ## Path to Active